medic/superset-user-mangement/README.md

 ## Creating RLS policies

 The process is similar to the one above for creating roles.
+You can either create a RLS policy via the Superset UI or via the API.
 The `group key` and `clause` are the important bits here and should be configured accordingly.
 They determine what level of access the role will have.
 For example, the clause 'county_name' = '{{county_name}}' will allow the role to access data from the specified county.

 ## Creating Users